Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Introduction

-Some time ago, during the restoration of beaded articles from collections of Russian museums, we found that tiny---nearly 1 mm in diameter---semi-opaque turquoise seed beads, \footnote{ They are sometimes also referred to as blue-green beads due to their tendency to turn greener. } which are the most subjected to strong deterioration, both intact ones and those at various phases of deterioration, can be at the nearest neighbouring in an article made from early to mid 19th century \cite{Yuryev_JOPT} (see Online Resource~\ref{esm:movie}).
-Moreover, adjacent beads in a historical beaded article are often seen to be at radically different phases of corrosion---heavily degraded beads often adjoin intact ones while they are obviously very similar and have close chemical composition \cite{Yur_JAP}.
-In addition, we succeeded to find out that bead breaking begins in the core rather than on the surface and some beads looking intact contain cracks in their cores (we refer to this phenomenon as `internal corrosion') \cite{Yur_JAP,Beads_KSS_SPIE,KSS_Electron_microscopy}.
-These facts made us suppose that some other processes might be responsible for the corrosion of seed beads since analogous adjacent beads must be affected by chemical agents to the same degree and, after nearly one and a half century of utilization in everyday life and keeping in a museum, all they must be corroded to the close extent. \footnote{ Besides, we failed to detect any products of chemical corrosion (e.g., alkali in the form of white crystals or droplets of liquid alkali) on the surface of beads \cite{2020_Glas_depolimer}. }
+Some time ago, during the restoration of beaded articles made from early to mid 19th century, kept in collections of Russian museums, we found that tiny semi-opaque turquoise seed beads \footnote{ They are sometimes also referred to as blue-green beads due to their tendency to turn greener as their glass degrades. } ---nearly 1 mm in diameter--- were the most susceptible to heavy wear and tear, with both intact ones and those at various phases of degradation usually being in the immediate neighbourhood in an embroidery (see Online Resource~\ref{esm:movie}) \cite{Yuryev_JOPT}.
+Moreover, adjacent beads in a historical beaded article were often seen to be at radically different phases of corrosion---heavily degraded beads often adjoined intact ones while they were obviously very similar and had close chemical composition \cite{Yur_JAP}.
+In addition, in our previous works, we succeeded to find out that bead breaking always begins in the core rather than on the surface and some beads looking intact contain cracks in their cores (we refer to this phenomenon as `internal corrosion') \cite{Yur_JAP,Beads_KSS_SPIE,KSS_Electron_microscopy}.
+These facts made us suppose that some physical processes other than crizzling might be responsible for the corrosion of seed beads since analogous adjacent beads must be affected by chemical agents to the equal degree and, after nearly one and a half century of utilization of the beaded articles in everyday life followed by keeping in a museum, all the beads must be corroded to the close extent. \footnote{ Besides, we failed to detect any products of chemical corrosion on the surface of beads (e.g., alkali in the form of white crystals or droplets of liquid alkali) \cite{2020_Glas_depolimer}, which would be present if surface chemical reactions characteristic of crizzling took place. }